lmirza3/lmirza3/project5/README.txt

 ——————————————————————————————————————————————————————————————
 /*********************  KNOWN ISSUES  ************/
-1. Timer displaying seconds elapsed onto GUI not functioning.
-   HOWEVER, time is being displayed on the command line each and restarts as a game restarts/level up
+1. Timer does not restart after game has been restarted unless user closes and opens gui panel all over again

 ——————————————————————————————————————————————————————————————
 /*********************  DESIGN PATTERNS  ************/